MrEnder0/wootili-view/README.md

 ### Prerequisites

-No prerequisites are required to run this program, other than the rust toolchain for compiling the program.
+The Wooting Analog SDK is the only prerequisite required to run the program.
+For development, you will need a Rust toolchain to compile the program.